TL;DR

 Verdict

-These tools are not competitors — they serve completely different purposes.
-ProtonMail is your private, encrypted, long-term email home.
-Temporary email is the disposable glove you put on before touching something you do not want on your hands.
+These tools aren't competitors.
+They do different jobs.
+ProtonMail is your private and encrypted long-term email home.
+Temporary email is the disposable glove you put on before touching something you don't want on your hands.

-Use ProtonMail for personal communication, sensitive accounts, and anything you want to keep private long-term.
-Use temporary email for throwaway signups, one-time verifications, and situations where you do not want to give out any real address — not even your ProtonMail one.
+Use ProtonMail for personal communication, sensitive accounts and anything you want to keep private long-term.
+Use temporary email for throwaway signups, one-time verifications and situations where you don't want to give out a real address.
+Don't even use your ProtonMail one for those sites.

-The best privacy setup for most people includes both: a private email provider like ProtonMail for important correspondence, and a temp email service for the rest.
-They protect different aspects of your digital identity.
+The best privacy setup for most people includes both a private email provider like ProtonMail for important correspondence and a temp email service for the rest.
+These two tools protect different aspects of your digital identity.

-Interestingly, Proton also owns SimpleLogin, an email alias service.
-If you are a Proton subscriber, you get SimpleLogin premium included, which gives you persistent aliases alongside your encrypted mailbox.
-Combined with temp email for truly disposable needs, this covers the full privacy spectrum.
+Proton owns SimpleLogin, an email alias service.
+If you're a Proton subscriber, you get SimpleLogin premium included.
+This gives you persistent aliases to go with your encrypted mailbox.
+Use this alongside temp email for your truly disposable needs and you have the full privacy spectrum covered.

-One common misconception is that you should use ProtonMail for throwaway signups because it is private.
-While ProtonMail protects the privacy of your email content through encryption, your ProtonMail address itself becomes a permanent identifier in every service's database.
-Temp email avoids creating any persistent identifier at all, which is a different and complementary form of privacy protection.
+Some people think you should use ProtonMail for throwaway signups because it's private.
+ProtonMail protects your email content through encryption.
+Your ProtonMail address itself becomes a permanent identifier in every service database though.
+Nukemail avoids creating any persistent identifier at all.
+That is a different and complementary form of privacy protection.